What is Construction Invoice Factoring And Construction Receivables?

 Does your construction company sometimes run extremely low on funds, or without enough needed operating capital for months, depending on how many concurrent projects and invoices you may have.

+Of course, no business can stay afloat without having cash reserves to rely on.
 As a result of this situation many construction companies as well as small contracting businesses rely on construction invoice factoring to obtain the cash flow that is necessary for them to perform their day-to-day operations.

-Invoice factoring is a cash advance for your outstanding receivables.
-It is never a loan.
+Invoice factoring is a cash advance for your outstanding receivables, it is never a loan!

 Once a company or small contracting business has been approved for construction invoice factoring, the construction company or small contracting business gets access to funds, typically within just a few business days, for their outstanding invoices.